Reference Guide

 The Mutation Register is a revenue department record that tracks the transfer of land ownership from one person to another.
 When farmland is sold and registered, the mutation record is updated by the Village Assistant Revenue Inspector (VAI) in the local land records.
 The mutation extract shows: current owner's name, extent, survey number, and the date of the last transfer.
 Ensuring the seller's name matches the Mutation Register and RTC is a critical due diligence step.

 Sections 79A and 79B of the Karnataka Land Reforms Act, 1961, previously restricted farmland purchases to persons with agricultural income in Karnataka.
 Section 79A required buyers to derive income from agriculture, and Section 79B imposed a ceiling on land ownership.
 These sections were repealed by the Karnataka Land Reforms (Amendment) Act, 2020.
-Today, any Indian citizen — regardless of profession — may purchase agricultural land in Karnataka.
+Today, a resident Indian buyer — regardless of profession — may purchase agricultural land in Karnataka.

 The Mother Deed — also called the Parent Deed or Original Deed — is the earliest sale deed or government grant document that traces the beginning of the ownership chain for a piece of land.
 Every subsequent sale deed links back to the Mother Deed through a continuous chain.
 Verifying the Mother Deed means going back 30+ years to the first documented transaction — gaps in the chain are red flags that require legal resolution before purchase.